jmuachifi/sre-challenge-argocd-azdevops/README.md

-# sre-challenge-fluxcd
+# sre-challenge-argocd
-SRE Challenge with FluxCd and K8S
+SRE Challenge with ArgoCD and K8S